 Prognosis varies; many patients have no or mild symptoms and do well, whereas some develop progressive dyspnea and a few develop respiratory failure, right ventricular failure, and cancer.

 Lung cancer (usually non–small cell lung carcinoma) develops in patients with asbestosis at 8 to 10 times the rate of those without asbestosis and is especially common among workers exposed to amphibole fibers, although all forms of inhaled asbestos have been associated with an elevated cancer risk.
-Asbestos and smoking have a synergistic effect on lung cancer risk (see Tumors of the Lungs: Overview of Lung Tumors ).
+Asbestos and smoking have a synergistic effect on lung cancer risk (see Overview of Lung Tumors ).

 No specific treatment exists.
 Early detection of hypoxemia and right ventricular failure leads to use of supplemental O2 and treatment of heart failure.
 Pulmonary rehabilitation can be helpful for patients with impairment.

 Preventive measures include eliminating exposure, asbestos abatement in occupational and nonoccupational settings, smoking cessation, and pneumococcal and influenza vaccination.
 Smoking cessation is particularly important in light of the multiplicative risk of lung cancer in patients who have both tobacco smoke and asbestos exposures.

 Pleural mesothelioma is the only known pleural cancer and is caused by asbestos exposure in nearly all cases.

 Asbestos workers have up to a 10% lifetime risk of developing the disorder, with an average latency of 30 yr.
 Risk is independent of smoking.
 Mesothelioma can spread locally, or it can metastasize to the hilar and mediastinal lymph nodes, pericardium, diaphragm, peritoneum, liver, adrenals, or kidneys and, rarely, the tunica vaginalis of the testis.